Just-Do-Stuff/rhcsa-practice-lab/README.md

 - Treat every task like a real RHCSA exam question.
 - Make sure ALL changes persist after a reboot.
 - Time yourself occasionally to simulate exam pressure.
 - Avoid copy-pasting commands; type them out.
 There is 0 critical thinking happening when you copy and paste.
-Respect yourself and just avoid it!
+Dont be a zombie.
 - If something breaks, don’t reset immediately—try to fix it using logs, `journalctl`, and `man` pages.
 - Study for at least 3 hours a day.
 Go longer during the weekends.

----
+- There are multiple ways to reach the same result.
+The methods shown are my preference,any approach is acceptable as long as the output matches and persists.

 ## Disclaimer